MystenLabs/sui/external-crates/move/documentation/book/src/abilities/object.md

 # Sui Objects

-For Sui, `key` is used to signify an object.
+For Sui, `key` is used to signify an *object*.
 Objects the only way to store data in Sui--allowing the data to persist between transactions.

 For more details, see the Sui documentation on